reestear/noreddit/README.md

 # NFactorial Node.JS

-This is a simple clone of Reddit with classical MERN Stack and MySQL.
+This is a simple clone of Reddit with classical MERN Stack and MySql for NFactorial NODEJS course

 ## Installation